THE FRENECTOMY PROCEDURE

 A frenectomy is a procedure in which excess tissue called frenum is removed from the mouth.
 Frenum is the connecting tissue between the lower jaw and the tongue, as well as between the jaw and the lips.
 In most frenectomy cases, the frenum that needs to be reduced reaches down between the two front upper or lower teeth.

 A large frenum that extends down in the upper part of the mouth can prevent the two front teeth from closing together for a beautiful smile.
 For children, removing a portion of the frenum can allow the two front upper teeth the opportunity to naturally close together.
 If a child or adult patient needs braces and has a large frenum, the gap between the teeth can re-open if not treated.
-When needed, a frenectomy can help protect your orthodontic investment.
+When needed, a frenectomy procedure can help protect your orthodontic investment.